Maia Mitchell: 2010s: Breakthrough and American television

-Her first television role in the U.S. was in the Disney Channel TV series Jessie.
-She then made her film debut by starring as the main character McKenzie/Mack in the Disney Channel original movie Teen Beach Movie and reprising her role in Teen Beach 2.
-From 2013 to 2018 she starred in the ABC Family later Freeform drama series The Fosters as Callie Jacob, who would later change names to Callie Adams Foster.
-During the show's fifth and last season, it was announced that Mitchell and Cierra Ramirez would be spun off into their own series, titled Good Trouble which premiered in January 2019.
-She starred for over three seasons, leaving the series in the fourth season's second episode, as Mitchell chose to move back home to Australia.
+When Mitchell was 18 years old, she moved to Los Angeles, where she landed a role as recurring character Shaylee Michaels in the Disney Channel TV series Jessie.
+She then made her film debut by starring as the main character McKenzie "Mack" in the Disney Channel original movie Teen Beach Movie and reprised her role in Teen Beach 2.
+From 2013 to 2018, she starred in the ABC Family later Freeform drama series The Fosters as Callie Jacob, who would later change names to Callie Adams Foster.
+During the show's fifth and last season, it was announced that Mitchell and Cierra Ramirez would be spun off into their own series, titled Good Trouble, which premiered in January 2019.
+She received critical acclaim for her performance in the series, with Brad Newsome of The Sydney Morning Herald calling her "a standout", writing "Young Australian Maia Mitchell is terrific again in this sequel series to The Fosters [...]
+The hugely likeable Mitchell continues to grow as a perceptive, multi-faceted actor whose best work is yet to come."
+Mitchell was a main cast member until the second episode of the fourth season, when she chose to return to her native Australia during the 2022 Australian flood crisis, before later returning with guest roles in the fifth season.
+Mitchell and Ramirez also served as executive producers of Good Trouble.

-Also in 2018, she collaborated with her boyfriend Rudy Mancuso for the song "Magic".
+Also in 2018, she collaborated with Rudy Mancuso for the song "Magic".

+2020s: Return from Australia

+Mitchell returned to Los Angeles in 2023 to rejoin Good Trouble in its fifth season.
+That year, she also played the leading role of Lady Belle Fox in The Artful Dodger (2023), an eight-episode miniseries made for Disney+.
+The show follows Jack "Artful Dodger" Dawkins years after the events of Charles Dickens' novel, Oliver Twist (1838).
+On 21 November 2024, it was announced that the series had been renewed for a second series and Mitchell would return to play Lady Belle Fox.

+In 2024, she finished Good Trouble after five seasons.
+Since the 2022 Australian flood crisis, she has been an advocate for climate change and environmental welfare.

 Personal life

-In 2022, Mitchell announced that she had permanently moved back to her native Lismore, Australia, to be with her family amidst the COVID-19 pandemic and the 2022 Australian flood crisis.
+In 2022, Mitchell announced that she had temporarily moved back to her native Lismore, Australia, to be with her family amidst the COVID-19 pandemic and the 2022 Australian flood crisis.

+From 2015 to early 2022, Mitchell was in a relationship with American internet personality Rudy Mancuso.